 While digitization, analytics, and AI are all important trends for improving many business and operational functions of mining companies, miners must also focus on differentiating their strategies to generate long-term value, not only to attract investors, but also to remain successful in the communities in which they operate.

-We see a general trend in the industry where companies need maintain a relentless focus on revenue and costs, but at the same time drive what we are terming “value beyond compliance”.
+We see a trend in the industry, where companies need to relentlessly focus on revenue and costs, but at the same time drive what we are terming “value beyond compliance.”

-In order for companies to de-risk their projects, it is key to create real sustainable value within the communities in which they operate.
+For companies to de-risk their projects, it is key to create sustainable value within the communities in which they operate.

 To deliver on the social breadth of these programs, mining companies cannot work in isolation.
 Instead, they should look for opportunities to collaborate with other companies working in the region.

-Other trends in Deloitte’s 2019 Tracking the trends report include: new approaches to strategic planning, exploring the water-energy nexus, reimagining mining talent, decoding capital projects, operationalizing diversity and inclusion programs, and how electric vehicles and battery minerals provoke the desire for provenance.
+Other trends in Deloitte’s report include: new approaches to strategic planning, exploring the water-energy nexus, reimagining mining talent, decoding capital projects, operationalizing diversity and inclusion programs, and looking at how electric vehicles and battery minerals provoke the desire for provenance.

 — Based in Toronto, Andrew Swart is Deloitte’s Canadian and Global Consulting Leader of the Mining & Metals.
 Visit www2.deloitte.com/ca for more information and to download for free the full 2019 Tracking the trends report.